 Assume the same facts, except that the parties agree by premarital agreement that all assets acquired through a note signed only by one spouse is partitioned to that spouse as his or her separate property.
-When the car is purchased by community credit, is it not received by the Husband as his separate property by virtue of partition?
+When the car is purchased by community credit, is it not received by Husband as his separate property by virtue of partition?

-HH.
-Funds Borrowed During Marriage
+Y. Funds Borrowed During Marriage

 Debts contracted during marriage are presumed to be on the credit of the community, unless it is shown that the creditor agreed to look solely to the separate estate of the borrowing spouse for repayment.
 Cockerham v.
 Cockerham, 527 S.W.2d 162, 171 (Tex.
 1975).
-And property purchased on credit during the marriage is community property unless there is an express agreement on the part of the lender to look solely to the purchasing spouse's separate estate for satisfaction of the debt.
+Property purchased on credit during the marriage is community property unless there is an express agreement on the part of the lender to look solely to the purchasing spouse's separate estate for satisfaction of the debt.
 Glover v.
 Henry, 749 S.W.2d 502, 503 (Tex.
-App.--Eastland

-1988, no writ).
+App.-Eastland 1988, no writ).

 In Jones v.
 Jones, 890 S.W.2d 471, 475-76 (Tex.
-App.--Corpus Christi 1994, writ requested), the appellate court overturned a jury finding of separate credit, because the record contained no evidence that the lender agreed to look solely to the borrowing spouse's separate estate for repayment.
+App.-Corpus Christi 1994, writ requested), the appellate court overturned a jury finding of separate credit, because the record contained no evidence that the lender agreed to look solely to the borrowing spouse's separate estate for repayment.

 In Holloway v.
 Holloway, 671 S.W.2d 51, 57 (Tex.
-App.--Dallas 1983, writ dism'd), an implied agreement of separate credit was inferred by the court where loan proceeds were deposited into an account designated as husband's separate property account, and husband alone signed the loan papers "Pat S. Holloway, Separate Property," and only husband's separate property was used as collateral.
+App.-Dallas 1983, writ dism'd), an implied agreement of separate credit was inferred by the court where loan proceeds were deposited into an account designated as Husband's separate property account, and Husband alone signed the loan papers "Pat S. Holloway, Separate Property," and only Husband's separate property was used as collateral.

 In Wierzchula v.
 Wierzchula, 623 S.W.2d 730 (Tex.
 Civ.
-App.--Houston [1st Dist.]
-1981, no writ), the court found an implied agreement, with the creditor, of separate credit where the husband had signed earnest money contract to buy a home prior to marriage, and had applied for credit prior to marriage, and the loan papers were in the husband's name alone, despite the fact that the note was signed by the husband during marriage and contained no terms restricting liability to the husband's separate estate.
+App.-Houston [1st Dist.]
+1981, no writ), the court found an implied agreement, with the creditor, of separate credit where Husband had signed earnest money contract to buy a home prior to marriage, and had applied for credit prior to marriage, and the loan papers were in Husband's name alone, despite the fact that the note was signed by Husband during marriage and contained no terms restricting liability to Husband's separate estate.

 In Brazosport Bank of Texas v.
 Robertson, 616 S.W.2d 363, 366 (Tex.
 Civ.
-App.--Houston [14th Dist.]
-1981, no writ), the court held that a bank's loaning money to the wife over the husband's objection, where the note was signed by the wife alone and title to automobile taken in wife's name alone, constituted an implied agreement by the lender to look to wife alone for satisfaction of the debt.
+App.-Houston [14th Dist.]
+1981, no writ), the court held that a bank's loaning money to Wife over Husband's objection, where the note was signed by Wife alone and title to automobile taken in Wife's name alone, constituted an implied agreement by the lender to look to Wife alone for satisfaction of the debt.

 In Mortenson v.
 Trammell, 604 S.W.2d 269, 275-76 (Tex.
 Civ.
-App.--Corpus Christi 1980, writ ref'd n.r.e.), the fact that the wife took a loan out in her name alone, and put up her separate property CD as collateral, was sufficient to support a jury finding of separate credit.
+App.-Corpus Christi 1980, writ ref'd n.r.e.), the fact that Wife took a loan out in her name alone, and put up her separate property CD as collateral, was sufficient to support a jury finding of separate credit.